szymonm/pwir-cuda-labs/lab1/README.md

 1d Stencil of radius `D > 1` is a function on vector `X` to obtain vector `Y` of the same size such that `Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D]`, where index addition is modulo `X`’s length.

 1. Analyze code in `1dStencil1.cu`.

-Add code to measure execution time of kernels (you can use NVIDIA events for this (see [here](http://devblogs.nvidia.com/parallelforall/how-implement-performance-metrics-cuda-cc/))).
-Try experimenting with block number and threads per block to improve speed.
-Which configuration is best?
+2. Add code measuring the execution time of kernels (you can use NVIDIA events for this, see [here](http://devblogs.nvidia.com/parallelforall/how-implement-performance-metrics-cuda-cc/)).
+Try experimenting with the number of blocks and threads per block to improve speed.
+Which configuration is the best?
 Why?
 What if we increase the number of elements in the vector?

+3. Add code measuring memory bandwith utilization of kernels; the bandwidth utilization is a good estimate of the efficiency of your code.

-2. Compare and run codes in `1dStencil1.cu` and `1dStencil2.cu` files.
-Can you explain why second version is faster?
+4. Compare and run codes in `1dStencil1.cu` and `1dStencil2.cu` files.
+Can you explain why the second version is faster?

-3. Delete the line `__syncthreads()` in `1dStencil2.cu`.
+5. Delete the line `__syncthreads()` in `1dStencil2.cu`.
 What has changed in the result?
 Can you explain what `__syncthreads()` does?

 ### 2d Stencil (1 point)